Steps to choose

-Correctly sizing a generator is a key factor in avoiding the loss of efficiency and durability.
+Choosing the right generator is a key factor in avoiding the loss of efficiency and durability.

 Sizing the generator set

-Application and frequency of use
+Type of application and frequency of use

 Elevation of the installation